 They don’t care about how much profit you’re making because they don’t plan to tax you a lot for it.
 But they do want a business that will definitely stand out and do great.

-The most renowned program is obviously the Golden Visa program offered to investors and entrepreneurs.
-Many EU countries like the Netherlands are part of the Golden Visa program.
-As it is the case with the Netherlands, you could use such an EU residence program as an eventual pathway towards a Dutch passport.
+The most renowned program is obviously the Golden Visa options offered to investors and entrepreneurs.
+Many EU countries like Spain are part of the Golden Visa program.
+As is the case with Spain, you could use such an EU residence program as an eventual pathway towards a Spanish passport.

-This will, obviously, take at least five years but it’s something worth looking into if you plan on staying in Europe for long.
+This will, obviously, take at least five years, but it’s something worth looking into if you plan on staying in Europe for long.

 However, it is worth noting that France is not part of the Golden Visa program.
 Granted, the French government could introduce one tomorrow, but it’s unlikely because we haven’t seen much interest in moving to France.

 After all, you don’t really hear someone say, “I want to start a business in France.”
 It’s just not something that happens often.
 But they have something for you if you’re interested.

 What Do You Need To Obtain A Residence Permit In France?

 Generally, France isn’t as concerned with the innovation aspect of business as the UK and Ireland.
 They want you to contribute €300,000 and basically prove that your business will bring in jobs.